protopopov1122/8SMC1/docs/gui.md

 ##### Task tab
 Third application tab is task manager.
 It consists of task list and loader, task building plane and area for specific task controlling(its content depends on task type).

+On the right tab side you can see opened task list, add or remove them, selected task parameters will appear in the central area.
+On the top are located common task functions:
+* build - you can build selected task on any available coordinate plane with base speed.
+Base speed is maximal speed that motors will reach during task execution(however they may be faster during jumps if specified in config).
+* preview - you can view, how selected task will look on any available coordinate plane.
+This coordinate plane should be measured first.
+Preview building is not momental and may take some time.
+* linearization - each task may be transformed into simple GCode that consists only of linear movements and jumps.
+After linearization GCode is saved as new task and may be exported.

+Currently, three task types are accesible:
+* GCode tasks - main task type.
+You can load any valid GCode(that uses only supported operations) and execute it on any plane.
+On the centeral plane you will see loaded GCode and can change coordinate translators to adjust code position and scale on plane.
+You should change translation scale carefully and simultaneously, also preview before building is recomended.
+* Linear task - you are able to create vertical or horizontal lines on given rectangle and with given space between them.
+On the central area you can change rectangle coordinates, space between lines and their direction.
+* Programmed task - you can program any elementar movement(jump, move, arc) sequence.
+You will see action sequence as a list in central area, change action sequence and add/remove them by pressing buttons below.
+Each action type has own parameters that will be displayed by clicking on action.

+##### Configuration
+CalX system has own configuration system, read its description.
+UI contains component that manages given configuration and gives possibility to add/remove/change parameters, add/remove entries.
+Application contains different configurations for different subsystems, so the same component will apear in many UI parts.
+Main application configuration is located in the fourth tab.
+Component is quite intuitive: on the left you will see entry list, add or remove them, on the right you will see selected entry key-value pair list.
+You can add new key-value pair, remove and change selected pair.

+##### Debug-mode console
+If debug-mode is enabled in the configuration, on Windows you will see second application window with CLI console and logging(if logging is enabled).
+On Linux logging and CLI will be on the main console.
+You can work with CLI in debug-mode, however GUI and CLI are not synchronized and you should be careful.

+##### Configuration-selection dialog
+Main application configuration is stored in app root directory and have extension \*.conf.ini.
+If no configuration is provided, application will tell you about it and use built-in settings and constants.
+If multiple configuration are present, application will show dialog with existing configuration paths, names and descriptions(if defined) and you will be able to select preferred configuration.